zstanecic/weather_plus/addon/doc/de/readme.md

 # Was ist neu: #

+# Version 7.7 #

+* Now also compatible with new nvda Alpha version.

 # Version 7.4 #

 * Ein Fehler in der Suchfunktion für die Städte wurde behoben.